 Latin: Antigone canadensis

 The Iain Nicolson Audubon Center at Rowe Sanctuary focuses on conservation of the Platte River ecosystem and the birds that rely on it.
 Due to ongoing construction of the Audubon Center, our temporary visitors' center is located in the white house just east of the Center.
-We are open Monday-Friday from 9 a.m. to 4 p.m. and trails are open dawn until dusk.
-Hours are subject to change.
+We are open Monday-Friday from 9 am to 4 pm and trails are open from 10 am to 4 pm, hours are subject to change.
 Viewing blinds are reservation only, and not accessible from the public trails.

 Pets on a leash are only allowed in the parking lot and in a designated pet exercise are east of the parking lot.
 No pets are allowed on the trails.